Running Training Plan

-Race time prediction
+Race time prediction for runners

 The calculator below is based on the work of Peter Riegel, who, many years ago, discovered that race performances and times could be surprisingly accurately predicted according to a fatigue factor.
 This fatigue factor is simply a constant multiple applied from one (known) performance to the other (predicted) performance.
 Most race time predictors found online use the same formula.